The good ole’ saying “Build it and they will come” might have been true before, but now it’s far from reality.

 To get the link, once you finish designing your infographic, click on Share, on the top right corner.
 That will open a modal window, where you could grab the link.

-Simply share that link in one of your emails or weekly newsletters, and you are golden (Tip: You can use Piktochart to design your newsletters).
+Simply share that link in one of your emails or weekly newsletters, and you are golden (Tip: You can use Piktochart to design engaging newsletters).

 The second option is a bit more complex, but your readers might appreciate it.
 It consists of downloading your infographic as a .png, and uploading the full image (or a section of it) into your email.